 TVs around at the moment are Smart TVs, and there’s a pretty strong case for them, so it’s easy to see why.

-The promise of all kinds of entertainment at the touch of a button (…or, a wave of a finger in some cases…) makes the concept of Smart TV extremely appealing to gadget junkies – but what is it, and more importantly, is it worth it?
+The promise of all kinds of entertainment at the touch of a button (…or, a wave of a finger in some cases…) makes the concept of Smart TV extremely appealing to gadget junkies – but what is it, and more importantly, is it

 No One Answer